sslab-gatech/RoboFuzz/README.md

 properties relating to the correctness of the robotic system under test, e.g., conformance to specification, can be tested using RoboFuzz.

+The paper "RoboFuzz: Fuzzing Robotic Systems over Robot Operating System (ROS) for Finding Correctness Bugs" will be published at ESEC/FSE 2022 in November.

 We tested six targets with RoboFuzz;

 * Two from the internal layers of ROS2 foxy: